jollactic/Modelling_course/README.md

-# Modelling course
-Electronic and atomistic modelling of materials
+# Electronic and atomistic modelling of materials